vvvm23/dwm/README.md

 - Getting rid of annoying version number in bar
 - Fixing issues with dual screen, 21:9 on duplicated status bars (by quite literally painting over the problem)
 - Toggle bar and status bar independently with META+SHIFT+b
+- Gaps for some additional layouts

 ## Todo(s):
-- Generic gaps support for any additional layouts.
-Currently only the default work with gaps.
 - Define rules for swallowing
 - Define rules for floating
 - Deadlines in position where win title used to be.